Recoskie/AI-Matrix/docs/Matrix Structure.md

 <a id="intro" class="cmd"></a><h1>Introduction</h1>

-No matter how complex of a calculation or steps you write to output a result, the results can all be reduced back to what it takes to reproduce the measurements or results without knowing the steps.

-<br /><br />

 I put together a basics document that demonstrates how information and data can be deconstructed into their basic elements, a process that quantum computing can expedite <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html" target="_blank">basics link</a>.

 <br /><br />